Building Services

 Fees and Charges

-Can you be exempt from obtaining building approval?
+Can you be exempt from Obtaining building approval?

 Yes, in some instances you may be exempt from obtaining building approval.
 Below is a list of exemptions from the Building Act 2012 and the Building Regulations 2012.